xpladev/docs/content/en/develop/develop/tools/evm/about-evm.md

 4. [Use individual precompile contracts](#4-use-individual-precompile-contracts)
 5. [Use convenience functions](#5-use-convenience-functions)

-By the end of this guide, you'll be able to interact with XPLA Chain's precompile contracts using the `@xpla/evm` package.
+By the end of this guide, you'll be able to interact with CONX Chain's precompile contracts using the `@xpla/evm` package.

 ## Prerequisites